MicrosoftDocs/OfficeDocs-Support/Exchange/ExchangeOnline/administration/winrm-cannot-process-request.md

 6. Try to connect to Exchange Online again.
 ## Cause No. 2

-Proxy has been configured but proxy is not running
+The proxy has been configured but the proxy is not running.

 ## Solution
 1.Take the steps to start the proxy and try again.
 OR